 Because of Winn-Dixie

-Because of Winn-Dixie by Kate DiCamillo is a poignant and heartwarming tale of a young girl named Opal and her extraordinary bond with a stray dog she names Winn-Dixie.
+Because of Winn-Dixie is a poignant and heartwarming tale of a young girl named Opal and her extraordinary bond with a stray dog she names Winn-Dixie.
 As the duo explores their small Southern town, the story beautifully unfolds, touching on themes of friendship, forgiveness, and the healing power of canine companionship.

 for ages 7-10